ga-wdi-boston/unix-cli-diagnostic/diagnostic.md

  <!-- Answer Starts Here -->

+ It's an absolute path because it points to the same location in a file system regardless of the current working directory, and includes the root directory.

  <!-- Answer Ends Here -->

 2. Suppose that we're working on a project, and we want to use a font that's being hosted somewhere on the internet.
 Would we use an absolute or relative path to refer to it?
 Why?

  <!-- Answer Starts Here -->

+ You would use an absolute path, as a font that is hosted on the internet would be called on using a URL, which is a type of absolute path.
+Using absolute paths or absolute URLs are neccesary when you want to point to Web elements that are on a domain other than your own and exist in a constat location.

  <!-- Answer Ends Here -->

 3. Now suppose that we have an image file living inside our project.
 Would we refer to it with an absolute or relative path?
 Why?

  <!-- Answer Starts Here -->

+ You could use a relative path since the image is localized within a project.
+Since relative paths specify the location of an image or directory relative to another directory, it keeps the code concise while allowing you to move within your project.

  <!-- Answer Ends Here -->